 - Including your news in your quarterly or annual newsletter.

 Creating awareness about your trademark is a good way to help others understand what your rights are as the owner of the trademark, and can also help prevent any unintentional cases of infringement.

 As mentioned in previous blog posts, it’s extremely important that you take time to monitor for cases of infringement once you have registered your trademark.
 You must be proactive when it comes to monitoring for potential infringement and enforcing your rights as a trademark owner.
 The USPTO will not notify you of potential cases of infringement.
 In a section on the USPTO website, a statement reads, “You are responsible for enforcing your rights if you receive a registration, because the USPTO does not “police” the use of marks.
 While the USPTO attempts to ensure that no other party receives a federal registration for an identical or similar mark for or as applied to related goods/services, the owner of a registration is responsible for bringing any legal action to stop a party from using an infringing mark.”
-To learn more about how you can effectively monitor your trademark, click here.

 For any business or organization, defending a registered trademark is an essential part of preventing the dilution of their brand reputation.
 After your trademark has been registered with the USPTO, it’s essential that you spend time protecting your mark and enforcing your rights as the owner of a trademark.
 The monitoring strategies that you implement will help bring to your attention any potential cases of infringement that need to be addressed.
 It’s important to understand that failure to properly defend and protect your trademark against trademark infringers could diminish the strength of your trademark, and may even result in the cancellation of your registration.